creoapp/documentation/docs/classes/Flex.md

 Start position in FlexValue when position type is absolute; it depends on text and childrens direction.

 * **var** **end**: **[FlexValue](FlexValue.md)**
 End position in FlexValue when position type is absolute; it depends on text and childrens direction.

 * **var** **marginLeft**: **[FlexValue](FlexValue.md)**
-Margin left in FlexValue
+Margin left in FlexValue, affects the spacing around the outside of a view

 * **var** **marginTop**: **[FlexValue](FlexValue.md)**
-Margin top in FlexValue
+Margin top in FlexValue, affects the spacing around the outside of a view

 * **var** **marginRight**: **[FlexValue](FlexValue.md)**
-Margin right in FlexValue
+Margin right in FlexValue, affects the spacing around the outside of a view

 * **var** **marginBottom**: **[FlexValue](FlexValue.md)**
-Margin bottom in FlexValue
+Margin bottom in FlexValue, affects the spacing around the outside of a view

 * **var** **marginStart**: **[FlexValue](FlexValue.md)**
-Margin start in FlexValue, it depends on text and childrens direction
+Margin start in FlexValue, it depends on text and childrens direction.
+Affects the spacing around the outside of a view

 * **var** **marginEnd**: **[FlexValue](FlexValue.md)**
-Margin end in FlexValue, it depends on text and childrens direction
+Margin end in FlexValue, it depends on text and childrens direction.
+Affects the spacing around the outside of a view

 * **var** **marginHorizontal**: **[FlexValue](FlexValue.md)**
-Margin horizontal in FlexValue
+Margin horizontal in FlexValue, affects the spacing around the outside of a view

 * **var** **marginVertical**: **[FlexValue](FlexValue.md)**
 Margin vertical in FlexValue

 * **var** **margin**: **[FlexValue](FlexValue.md)**
-Margin in FlexValue
+Margin in FlexValue, affects the spacing around the outside of a view

 * **var** **paddingLeft**: **[FlexValue](FlexValue.md)**
-Padding left in FlexValue
+Padding left in FlexValue, affects the size of the view it is applied to and eventually offset the location of any children

 * **var** **paddingTop**: **[FlexValue](FlexValue.md)**
-Padding top in FlexValue
+Padding top in FlexValue, affects the size of the view it is applied to and eventually offset the location of any children

 * **var** **paddingRight**: **[FlexValue](FlexValue.md)**
-Padding right in FlexValue
+Padding right in FlexValue, affects the size of the view it is applied to and eventually offset the location of any children

 * **var** **paddingBottom**: **[FlexValue](FlexValue.md)**
-Padding bottom in FlexValue
+Padding bottom in FlexValue, affects the size of the view it is applied to and eventually offset the location of any children

 * **var** **paddingStart**: **[FlexValue](FlexValue.md)**
-Padding start in FlexValue, it depends on text and childrens direction
+Padding start in FlexValue, affects the size of the view it is applied to and eventually offset the location of any children, it depends on text and childrens direction

 * **var** **paddingEnd**: **[FlexValue](FlexValue.md)**
 Padding end in FlexValue, it depends on text and childrens direction

 * **var** **paddingHorizontal**: **[FlexValue](FlexValue.md)**
-Padding horizontal in FlexValue
+Padding horizontal in FlexValue, affects the size of the view it is applied to and eventually offset the location of any children

 * **var** **paddingVertical**: **[FlexValue](FlexValue.md)**
-Padding vertical in FlexValue
+Padding vertical in FlexValue, affects the size of the view it is applied to and eventually offset the location of any children

 * **var** **padding**: **[FlexValue](FlexValue.md)**
-Padding in FlexValue
+Padding in FlexValue, affects the size of the view it is applied to and eventually offset the location of any children

 * **var** **borderLeftWidth**: **[Float](../gravity/types.md)**
-Border left width
+Border left width, acts exactly like padding.
+Does not do any drawing.

 * **var** **borderTopWidth**: **[Float](../gravity/types.md)**
-Border top width
+Border top width, acts exactly like padding.
+Does not do any drawing.

 * **var** **borderRightWidth**: **[Float](../gravity/types.md)**
-Border right width
+Border right width, acts exactly like padding.
+Does not do any drawing.

 * **var** **borderBottomWidth**: **[Float](../gravity/types.md)**
-Border bottom width
+Border bottom width, acts exactly like padding.
+Does not do any drawing.

 * **var** **borderStartWidth**: **[Float](../gravity/types.md)**
 Border start width, it depends on text and childrens direction